Register for the BCAT

 What is Certification?

 Professional certification is different than a training or educational program.
 Training programs offer a certificate of attendance when an individual completes the coursework, but they do not generally award a credential or require ongoing recertification.
-The BCAT certification program was developed using a nationally recognized process to define the roles and responsibilities of autism technicians.
-Individuals who meet the eligibility requirements and pass the exam are granted use of the BCAT credential.
+The BCAT certification program was developed using a nationally recognized process to define the roles and responsibilities of behavior technicians.
+Behavior technicians who meet the eligibility requirements and pass the exam are granted use of the BCAT credential.

 - Minimum of a high school diploma or equivalent